itrummer/DataScienceWithGPT/index.md

-# AI Assisted Data Science
+# AI-Assisted Data Science

-This Web site links to resources for the book "AI Assisted Data Science" by Immanuel Trummer, ordered by chapter.
+This Web site links to resources for the book "AI-Assisted Data Science" by Immanuel Trummer, ordered by chapter.
 For each resource, you find a link and a short description.

 ## Chapter 1